jwodder/zarr-digest-timings/README.rst

-The ``report2table.py`` script takes a JSON Lines report generated via the ``--report`` option of ``zarr-digest-timings.py`` and renders it as a reStructuredText or GitHub-Flavored Markdown table.
+The ``report2table.py`` script takes a JSON Lines report generated via the ``--report`` option of ``zarr-digest-timings.py`` and renders it as a reStructuredText or GitHub-Flavored Markdown document containing a series of tables.
 It should be run via nox in order to manage its dependencies.

 All of the entries in the report should have been generated on the same machine.
-If any entries were generated on different paths or with different numbers of threads, multiple tables will be produced, one for each path-thread combination.
+Entries generated on different paths or using different implementations will be grouped into distinct tables.
 If two or more entries were produced by the same configuration, their times will be combined.

-For configurations that make use of caching, the corresponding cell in the resulting table will consist of two times separated by a slash; the first time is the runtime of the initial cache-populating call, while the second time is the average of the other calls.
+For configurations that make use of caching, the corresponding cell in the resulting tables will consist of two times separated by a slash; the first time is the runtime of the initial cache-populating call, while the second time is the average of the other calls.